PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added a protection to Setupper for file lost after job submission
   * fixed getHighestPrioJobStatPerPG for group queue
   * added group queue to all clouds
   * added FOR UPDATE when getting jobdefID for users